cloudfoundry/cf-java-client/cloudfoundry-client-lib/API_changes.md

 The _org.cloudfoundry.client.lib.CloudFoundryOperations_ interface defines the public API.
 You can use this interface or continue using the _org.cloudfoundry.client.lib.CloudFoundryClient_ class.

+All entity classes in the _org.cloudfoundry.client.lib.domain_ package have a CloudEntity.Meta property that hold the following attributes:

+  * UUID guid;
+  * Date created;
+  * Date updated;
+  * int version;

+This allows you to determine the version of any entity using getMeta().getVersion() which should return 1 or 2 depending on the cloud controller version currently connected to.

 The following method has been removed from _CloudFoundryClient_:

     public <T> T getFile(String appName, int instanceIndex, String filePath, RequestCallback requestCallback, ResponseExtractor<T> responseHandler)

+The following methods have been removed from _CloudApplication_:

+    public Map<String, Object> getMeta()
+    public void setMeta(Map<String, Object> meta)

+They are replaced with the following methods that are now available for all cloud entity classes:

+    public CloudEntity.Meta getMeta()
+    public void setMeta(CloudEntity.Meta meta)

 ### Deprecations: